PhilanthropyDataCommons/sdk/README.md

 This repository houses the infrastructure for generating PDC SDKs.

-We're using a project called [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to power our SDK, and this repository provides tooling and templates to make SDK generation easier in specifically supported languages.
+We're using a project called [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) to power our SDK, and this repository provides tooling and templates to make SDK generation easier in specifically supported languages.

 ## Prequisites